 The SB5.5c is incredibly effective in the downs but in a different manner than our favorite descender in the test, the Santa Cruz Nomad.
 Instead of relying on a long and low geometry with an unshakable suspension like the Santa Cruz, the Yeti has big wheels.
 Those 29" tires decrease the angle of incidence for any given obstacle.
 It's a difference that we could feel.
 When we hit the ground at the bottom of the long rock slab on our downhill course, The Scorpion, it was less "thou shalt not pass" kickback and more "roll along little doggy" friendly.

 But, while the Yeti is just as capable as the Santa Cruz Nomad on the downs, it's just not quite as much fun.
 Those massive wheels mob through everything, but the somewhat stiffer suspension and steeper head tube don't hand it to you like the slack and stable Santa Cruz.
-Those big heavy tires also keep it from being as playful at speed.
+Those big heavy tires also keep it from being as playful at speed.--Speed--

 Our expert testers raced the Yeti against the other four bikes in our benchmark time trials.
 We averaged 12 lap times per bike on The Scorpion, our painstakingly chosen downhill enduro race course.
 Find the resulting performance advantages of the Yeti below.
 Spoiler Alert: It's good news.